object-Object/IoticBlocks/README.md

 A [Hex Casting](https://github.com/FallingColors/HexMod) addon/library that adds patterns for reading and writing iotas to/from blocks, and an API for addon developers to easily add iota reading/writing support to their blocks.

+## Built-in readable blocks

+* Akashic Record: Read the list of pattern keys in the library
+* Akashic Bookshelf: Read the pattern key assigned to that bookshelf
+* Slate: Read/write the pattern on the slate (note: writing is disabled while the slate is activated by a circle)
+* A couple of easter eggs :)

 ## Maven

 Build artifacts are published to the [BlameJared repository](https://maven.blamejared.com/gay/object/ioticblocks/) via [Jenkins](https://ci.blamejared.com/job/object-Object/job/IoticBlocks/) (the same repository as Hex Casting).